Bandwidth/node-bandwidth/docs/api.md

 <a name="Bridge+speakSentence"></a>

 ### bridge.speakSentence(bridgeId, sentence, params, [callback]) ⇒ <code>Promise</code>
-Speak sentence to the bridge
+Simple Speak sentence to the bridge using default values

 **Kind**: instance method of <code>[Bridge](#Bridge)</code>
 **Returns**: <code>Promise</code> - A promise for the operation